brevdev/brev-cli/README.md

 when releasing make sure to

+1. [ ] run `make smoketest` before cutting release to run through some common commands and make sure that they work

 2. [ ]  release new version of [workspace-images](https://github.com/brevdev/workspace-images)

 _CAUTION_: Make sure to understand the consequences before you bump the major version.
 More info: [Go Wiki](https://github.com/golang/go/wiki/Modules#releasing-modules-v2-or-higher), [Go Blog](https://blog.golang.org/v2-go-modules).